 The impairment provisions for financial assets are based on assumptions about risk of default and expected loss rates.
-The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.
+The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.
 For details of the key assumptions and inputs used, refer to the individual notes addressing financial assets.

-The Company recognises 12-months expected credit loss (ECL) for stage 1 financial instruments.
-If the credit risk of the financial instrument deteriorates such that it poses a significant increase in credit risk since initial recognition, the Company recognises lifetime ECL and migrates the financial instrument to stage 2.
+The Company recognises 12-month expected credit loss (ECL) for stage 1 financial instruments.
+If the credit risk of the financial instrument deteriorates such that it poses a significant increase in credit risk since initial recognition, the